PropaneC3H8/aws-nodejs-api/README.md

 In order to test the hello function locally, run the following command:

-- `npx sls invoke local -f hello --path src/functions/hello/mock.json` if you're using NPM
+- `npx sls invoke local -f hello --path src/functions/hello/mock.json` if you're using NPM or,
+- `sls offline start` inside the root directory of the project
 - `yarn sls invoke local -f hello --path src/functions/hello/mock.json` if you're using Yarn

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.